Ottawa River: History

 As it does to this day, the river played a vital role in life of the Algonquin people, who lived throughout its watershed at contact.
 The river is called Kichisìpi, meaning "Great River" in Anicinàbemowin, the Algonquin language.
 The Algonquin define themselves in terms of their position on the river, referring to themselves as the Omàmiwinini, 'down-river people'.
 Although a majority of the Algonquin First Nation lives in Quebec, the entire Ottawa Valley is Algonquin traditional territory.
 Present settlement is a result of adaptations made as a result of settler pressures.

 A railway bridge over the Ottawa River in Mattawa, Ontario.

 Some early European explorers, possibly considering the Ottawa River to be more significant than the Upper St. Lawrence River, applied the name River Canada to the Ottawa River and the St. Lawrence River below the confluence at Montreal.
 As the extent of the Great Lakes became clear and the river began to be regarded as a tributary, it was variously known as the Grand River, "Great River" or Grand River of the Algonquins before the present name was settled upon.
-This name change resulted from the Ottawa peoples' control of the river circa 1685.
+This name change resulted from the Ottawa peoples' control of the river c.
+1685.
 However, only one band of Ottawa, the Kinouncherpirini or Keinouch, ever inhabited the Ottawa Valley.